franferri/my_katas/kata-new-python-project/README.md

     * Edit run configurations -> Working directory -> Remove the ending "/tests"
     * Right click on the tests folders again
     * Run 'Unittests in tests' (**will succeed**)

+## How to add a dependency to your project

+    source venv/bin/activate
+    pip install --upgrade pip
+    pip install <dependency_name>
+    pip list
+    deactivate